easytarget-org/lw-21-preview/README.md

 * Fluid on/off gcode can be defined

 ### Import
-* The DXF import module swapped for a more modern one that supports the latest DXF formats and is actively maintained against AutoDesk's continual changes to the 'standard'
+* The DXF import module has been changed for a more modern one that supports the latest DXF formats and is actively maintained against AutoDesk's continual changes to the 'standard'
   * Support for named layers and text has been lost
   * Support for splines and many modern DXF structures has been added
   * Paths are now grouped by layer color, layers without a color default to black